Adjustments and Cancellation of Aid

 Financial Aid Suspension

 If a student fails to make SAP after the Warning semester, they will be placed on Financial Aid Suspension.
 This status immediately halts all federal and state aid.
 Students may appeal a suspension status, if and only if, extenuating circumstances exist.
+Please note that if the system indicates that a student has reached (or is about to reach) the 150% program length, they will be place directly into suspension status without a warning period.

 Appealing Financial Aid Suspension

 Students placed on a financial aid Suspension have the option to file an appeal.
 A student with extenuating circumstances and proper documentation (i.e., doctor's notice, death in the family, etc.), may appeal the suspension by completing a Satisfactory Academic Progress Appeal Form and submitting it to the Director of Financial Aid within 15 days of a suspension notification.
-This form is available on the student portal at https://my.cecil.edu under the Finance tab.
+This form is available on the student portal at MyCecil under the Finance tab.
 The appeal should include the following information:

 - A signed and dated statement in the students own words explaining why he/she failed to earn the required credits and/or required GPA for two consecutive semesters.